-The Eighties wrapped everyone and everything in a cooling shroud of troubled darkness and despair.
-Goth music was stretching it’s membranous wings, AIDS was decimating the most creative and talented, and the Satanic Panic reached it’s peak!
+The Eighties wrapped everyone and everything in a cooling shroud of anxiety, troubled darkness and despair.
+Goth music was stretching it’s membranous wings, AIDS was decimating the most creative and talented, and the Satanic Panic reached it’s paranoid peak!

 Omen III: The Final Conflict (1981)

 Sam Neil as Damien Thorn assumes his mantle as Antichrist in The Final Conflict.